-Pre/Corequisite(s): Satisfactory reading and writing placement or ENG 097 and HS 100 and PSYC 105 or permission of the instructor.
+Pre/Corequisite(s): HS 100 and PSYC 105 or permission of the instructor.

 Management

 MGT 250 - Principles of Management

 This course focuses on the daily operations and duties of the managers with regard to the stakeholders, finances and other motivational resources.
 Problem solving, decision making, communicating, motivating and delegating skills are emphasized using the "real world" approaches in conjunction with the standard management practices.
 Students are taught alternatives to situations and the procedure to evaluate and derive these alternatives.